Reading Time: 3 minutes

 Direct air capture (DAC) technology extracts carbon dioxide from the atmosphere at any location.
 Once CO2 is removed, it is buried deep underground or repurposed.
 The United States is a global leader in this technology, with plans to create four DAC hubs over the next 10 years.

-AGC Chemicals Americas has developed RESIFA™ SOLESPHERE™ silica particles, an effective solution for carbon capture.
-These advanced mesoporous silica grades are available in three forms: bare silica, silica pellets and amine-treated silica pellets.
+RESIFA™ SOLESPHERE™ silica particles are an effective solution for carbon capture.
+These advanced mesoporous silica CO₂ adsorbants are available in three forms: bare silica, silica pellets and amine-treated silica pellets.

 Their key features that maximize CO₂ capture efficiency include: